omedranoc/Practice/documentation/awsCertification.md

         + Web Identity Federation such as google and amazon.
         + ![](images/webfederation.png )
 + Application Analytics and operations:
-    + Application integration:
+    + Application integration (decouple application):
-        + SNS: Publisher -> topic -> subscriber
+        + SNS: A notification service that makes easier to operate, set up and send notifications to the cloud Publisher -> topic -> subscriber
+            + Distribution model is one to many.
-        + SQS: Decouple messages from two services
+        + SQS: Decouple messages from two services, it has two options:
+            + Visibility time out: is the period of the time that a message is invisible  to the rest of the application.
+This prevents multiple components to process the same message
+            + Short Polling: returns inmediatelly even if the message is empty
+            + Long Polling:  Does not return a message until it arrives to the message queue
+            + Temporal storage from 1 to 14 days
+            + The consumer needs to delete the message from the queue after processing it.

     + Elastic Transcoder: Allows you to convert media files from an input media format into another.
     + Amazon athena: interactive query service, allow queries from different range of sources.
-    + Elastic Map Reduce:  Is a tool for large scale parallel processing of big data
+    + Elastic Map Reduce:  Is a tool for large scale parallel processing of big da ta
-    + Kinesis: It is designed to ingest large amounts of data that can be access by the consumers.
+    + Kinesis: It is designed to ingest large amounts of data that can be access by the consumers at real time.
     + RedShift: It is a warehouse database designed for analytical workloads
     + Logging and monitoring
         + CloudWatch: Produce real time monitoring
             + Data retention is based in granularity
             + Logs Monitor and access logs form different services
+                + VPC logs flow: It is a feature that allows you to capture information about the IP traffic
                 + Log events: is a timestamp and a raw message
                 + Log stream: Is a sequence of events from the same source
                 + Log group: Is a container for log streams
-        + CloudTrail: Records account activity inside AWS
+        + CloudTrail: Records account activity inside AWS, AND API CALLS
+            + Can be enable in all regions
     + VPC flow logs
         + Allows you to capture metadata from the inbound and outbound traffic.
+    + CloudFormation, allow you to model AWS services.
+        + CloudFormation Drift can be used to detect changes outside the cloud formation templates
+            + To successfully use the drift, users should have permissions to do it.
     + KMS Key management service: Provides regional, secure key management and encryption and description services.
     + ElasticBeanStalk
     + + ![](images/elasticbeanstalk.png )
+    + CodeBuild: Continuous integration service to build and test your applications
+    + CodeDeploy: service that deploys  a variety of computes services
++ CloudFront: A web server that speeds up the distribution of your dynamic and static content
+    + It can do caching based on:
+        + query parameters
+        + cookies with the header set-cookie
++ Caching:
+    + ElasticCache: can be used in front of the databases to cache common queries.
+        + Ideal to store session data along with dynamoDb

++ security
+    + KMS a managed service that is used to create and control encryption keys  used to encrypt data
+    + Aws Certificate management: it is used to generate SSL certificates to encrypt traffic  in transit
+    + STS aws security token service: a web service that allows you to request temporary credentials
+    + HSM hardware security module: It is a module that manage digital encryption keys

++ Containers:
+    + ECS elastic container service: it is the kubernetes container orchestration for AWS

++ Route 53